solus-css/solus-tachyons-sass/readme.md

 ) !default;
 ```

-> NOTE: Be minfull that adding arbitrary breakpoints can baloon the size of the generated output as each Tachyon utility class will be generated with each new breakpoint.
+> NOTE: Be minfull that adding arbitrary breakpoints can baloon the overall size of your compiled CSS as each suite of utility classes will be generated for every breakpoint.

 ## A note on colors values